danielfrg/danielfrg.com/content/blog/2013/09/word2vec-yhat.md

 <p class="update">
 <strong>Update:</strong> This app no longer works as YHat was adquired and service was shutdown.
+Check out a new updated version based on Algorithmia <a href="https://word2vec.danielfrg.com">here</a>.
+Blogpost <a href="blog/2018/09/word2vec-app-algorithmia/">here</a>.
 </p>

 I built a simple app using [angularJS](http://angularjs.org/).